Byron/gitoxide/tasks.md

 * [ ] A plumbing command to extract some value from the current implementation, maybe statistics, or verification
 * [ ] Application of the command above in a stress test

+* **Questions**
+  * What to do with the ['extra-garbage'](https://github.com/Byron/gitoxide/blob/6f90beeb418480f9cd8bb7ae3b5db678b24103cb/git-commitgraph/src/file/init.rs#L248), some code is commented out.

 ### Other